 It’s a week of ear to ear smiles, incomparable Brazilian hospitality, sparse (yet extremely colourful) clothes, endless dancing, wall to wall Samba, and of course – buckets upon buckets of very strong Caipirinha.
 Not to mention the fact that it takes place in one of the most vibrant cities on the entire planet.

-Rio Carnival 2017 kicks off on Friday 24th February (this Friday, infact) and instead of sitting at my desk, crying into my Cappuccino whilst staring forlornly up at the grey London sky, I thought I’d write about what was simply one of the the best weeks I’ve ever had.
+Rio Carnival 2019 kicks off on Friday 1st March and instead of sitting at my desk, crying into my Cappuccino whilst staring forlornly up at the grey London sky, I thought I’d write about what was simply one of the the best weeks I’ve ever had.

 From the 3-hour long Beatles themed Samba Party, to my first hand advice on drinking too much Cachaca; here are a handy few tips on how to navigate your way around the world’s biggest street party…